 Research Colloquium on Wednesday, May 10

-The Center for Urban Education at CSU will host its last research colloquium of the academic year on Wednesday, May 10 from 4:00 to 5:00 p.m., entitled “Creating Healthier Schools, One School at a Time: The Role of School Health Fellows in the Cleveland Healthy School Program.”
-Presenters include Dr. Judith Ausherman, Associate Professor of School Health Education at CSU, Zerrine Bailey, Healthy Schools Program Manager for the Alliance for a Healthier Generation, and Caitlin Higgins and Amber Grimes, School Health Fellows at CSU and students in the Masters of Occupational Therapy Program.
-Ms. Higgins and Ms. Grimes will discuss their experience as School Health Fellows, liaisons between the Cleveland Metropolitan School District (CMSD) Wellness Program and CMSD schools.
-The colloquium will be held in room 225 of the Center for Innovation in Medical Professions on CSU Campus.
-Light refreshments will be served.
-Please RSVP here if you plan to attend.
+The Center for Urban Education at CSU hosted its final research colloquium of the academic year on Wednesday, May 10, entitled “Creating Healthier Schools, One School at a Time: The Role of School Health Fellows in the Cleveland Healthy School Program.”
+Presenters included Dr. Judith Ausherman, Associate Professor of School Health Education at CSU, Zerrine Bailey, Healthy Schools Program Manager for the Alliance for a Healthier Generation, and Caitlin Higgins and Amber Grimes, School Health Fellows at CSU and students in the Masters of Occupational Therapy Program.
+Ms. Higgins and Ms. Grimes discussed their experience as School Health Fellows, liaisons between the Cleveland Metropolitan School District (CMSD) Wellness Program and CMSD schools.

+The Center colloquium series will restart in Fall 2017.
 The Center colloquium series is intended to foster conversation about research in urban education and provide an opportunity for CSU faculty and students to present their research.
 CSU faculty, staff, students, and community members outside of CSU are encouraged to attend.
-Please contact Dr. Regina Giraldo-Garcia at firstname.lastname@example.org with questions.

 Center Publishes Evaluation Report of Tutoring Initiative in Youngstown